keichi/keichi.dev/content/publications.md

 ## International Conference

+- Ryota Koda, __Keichi Takahashi__, Hiroyuki Takizawa, Nozomu Ishiguro and Yukio Takahashi, "Real-Time Phase Retrieval Using On-the-Fly Training of Sample-Specific Surrogate Models," The 12th International Symposium on Computing and Networking (CANDAR 2024), Nov.
+2024. (accepted)
+- Hang Cui, __Keichi Takahashi__ and Hiroyuki Takizawa, "DRAS-OD: A Reinforcement Learning based Job Scheduler for On-Demand Job Scheduling in High-Performance Computing Systems," The 12th International Symposium on Computing and Networking (CANDAR 2024), Nov.
+2024. (accepted)
+- Tatsuyoshi Ohmura, __Keichi Takahashi__, Ryusuke Egawa and Hiroyuki Takizawa, "A QA-Assisted Job Scheduler for Minimizing the Impact of Urgent Computing on HPC System Operation," 16th International Workshop on Parallel and Distributed Algorithms and Applications (PDAA), Nov.
+2024.
+  (accepted)
 - Soratouch Pornmaneerattanatri, __Keichi Takahashi__, Yutaro Kashiwa, Kohei Ichikawa, and Hajimu Iida, "Automatic Parallelization with CodeT5+: A Model for Generating OpenMP Directives," _2024 International Workshop on Large Language Models (LLMs) and HPC_, Sep.
 2024. (accepted)